Moheid/streamtuts/README.md

-# Practical tutorial on Streamlit
+# Practical Tutorial on Streamlit Dashboard

 This project will capture most used streamlit app elements.
 I will cover the most useful element in order to create elegant app that you can demonistrate your complete data science or data analysis project.
 ## Step one create virtual environment